artemis-analytics/artemis/docs/cdr.md

 implementations in C++, Java, Javascript, Rust and Go, with bindings from C++ libraries for Python, Ruby, and R.

-**Standard** – Apache Arrow is backed by key developers from major open-source projects.
+**Standard** – Apache Arrow is backed by key developers from 13 major open-source projects, scientists working at the data frontier, deep learning, and GPU-based software developers, including Calcite, Cassandra, Drill, Hadoop, HBase, Ibis, Impala, Kudu, Pandas, Parquet, Phoenix, Spark, and Storm and CERN making it the de-facto standard for columnar in-memory analytics.

 ![Arrow support](docs/native_arrow_implementation.png)

-Apache Arrow specifies a standardized language-independent columnar memory format for flat and hierarchical data, defining primitive data types for scalars of fixed and variable length size as well as complex types such as unions (dense and sparse), structs and lists.
+Apache Arrow comprehensive data format defines primitive data types for scalars of fixed and variable length size as well as complex types such as unions (dense and sparse), structs and lists.
+Variable width data supports UTF8 or varchar as well as varbinary.
 Complex types can support nested hierarchical data, for example, to represent nested JSON data.

 * Fixed-length supported primitive types: numbers, booleans, date and times, fixed size binary, decimals, and other values that fit into a given number